gerarjos14/etruel-del-post-copies/readme.txt

 Just click for delete.

 == Upgrade Notice ==
-1. 5.3.3 version.
-Fixed and tested with Wordpress 5.8.1
+1. 5.4 version.
+Many fixes and tested with Wordpress 5.8.1